 - if you have had a skin reaction to the patch form of clonidine tablets

 - if you have kidney problems, heart problems (eg, slow or irregular heartbeat), an adrenal gland tumor (pheochromocytoma), problems with the blood vessels in your heart or brain, or the blood disease porphyria

 - if you have a history of stroke or a recent heart attack

 Some MEDICINES MAY INTERACT with clonidine tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if clonidine tablets is suddenly stopped
+- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if clonidine tablets are suddenly stopped

 - Digoxin, diltiazem, or verapamil because the risk of slow or irregular heartbeat may be increased